precap/dcc-ex.github.io/docs/ex-commandstation/index.rst

     * - |EX-CSB1-LOGO-SMALL|
       - |EX-CS-DIY-LOGO-SMALL|
     * - Our ready-to-run DCC & DC command station / booster for controlling your model railroad
-      - DIY instructions on the parts to buy to build your own DCC & DC command station
+      - Do-It_yourself (DIY) instructions on the parts to buy to build your own DCC & DC command station

 ----